lukeemhigh/scripts/bash/update-eks-nodegroups/README.md

 ## Requirements

-To perform the update, the script makes use of the following tools, so please make sure thath you have installed them:
+To perform the update, the script makes use of the following tools, so please make sure that you have installed them:

 - `aws-cli`: [Installation Guide](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
 - `eksctl`: [Installation Guide](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)